 On January 19, 2019, David Gordon, a 52-year-old beloved longtime resident of Cascade Ave, was struck and killed by a driver while crossing Cascade Ave.
 He was in a crosswalk.
 The collision happened less than a quarter-mile mile from where the street name changes to Ralph David Abernathy Boulevard.

-Join communities along Cascade Ave in calling on the City of Atlanta to create a safer Cascade through the funded resurfacing project.
+We will continue to support communities along Cascade Ave in calling on the City of Atlanta to keep the vision of a safer, more accessible Cascade corridor alive.

 On the crash heat map below, the intersection of Cascade Avenue and Ralph David Abernathy Boulevard is marked by glowing red and yellow embers, meaning many people walking have been hit by cars at this crossing.